 Skip to main content

-Choosing the railroad for a career is a long-term commitment rewarded with an outstanding retirement system.
-On the road to that retirement goal, railroad employees enjoy very livable wages and competitive benefit packages for themselves and their families.
+Choosing a career in the railroad industry is a long-term commitment rewarded with an outstanding retirement system.
+On the road to that retirement goal, railroad employees enjoy comfortable wages and a competitive benefits package.

 Are you trying to decide if the "railroad way of life" is right for you?
 Here are some factors to consider: